 Firming The Seeds

-The right amount of pressure, exactly where it’s needed (at the bottom of the seed furrow) needs to be applied to get the germination process off to a good start.
+The right amount of pressure, exactly where it’s needed (at the bottom of the seed furrow) needs to be applied to get the germination process off to a solid start.
 We want all the seeds to germinate at the same rate, and grow at the same rate, as their neighbors.
 And, of course, we want them all to have maximum robustness and vigor.

 We designed a wire stiffener for Keeton seed firmers that applies up to 5x the pressure of the firmer.
 The Mojo Wire helps properly embed the seeds in the bottom of the seed furrow and helps reduce mud buildup on the seed firmer.